gmullerb/base-style-config/README.md

 * **`BeanMembersShouldSerialize`**: ignores this rule when the class does not implement `java.io.Serializable` interface or does not have the `javax.persistence.Entity` Annotation (i.e. checks for `transient` only when the class implements `java.io.Serializable` interface or has the `javax.persistence.Entity` Annotation).

+* **`VariableDeclarationUsageDistance`**: is set to allow a maximum distance of 6 effective statements between declaration and first used of the variable [2].

 > [1] Although forcing this is sometime harmful since different team members can use different IDEs, but IDEs should not rule the development.
+> [2] CodeNarc and ESLint does not yet provide a way of doing this.

 ##### New rules